crate/cratedb-guide/docs/integrate/kestra/usage.md

 If you need to automatically manage CrateDB data pipelines, [kestra.io](https://kestra.io/) is a good choice.
 It lets you define workflows without writing code and integrates with Postgres (and CrateDB), Kubernetes, Docker, Git, and more.

-In this tutorial, we have also shown how to deploy your CrateDB cluster in a few clicks.
+In this usage guide, we have also shown how to deploy your CrateDB cluster in a few clicks.
 If you want to try it out and enjoy all of the CrateDB features, sign up for the [CrateDB Cloud](https://console.cratedb.cloud/?utm_campaign=2022-Q2-WS-Free-Trial&utm_source=website&utm_medium=free-trial-overhaul&hsCtaTracking=a7e2a487-cfb9-4a50-8e75-3029b9e176fb%7C7863166c-05e4-4334-9dd5-58dfdd6e78c1) trial.

 To learn more about updates, features, and other questions you might have, join our [CrateDB](https://community.cratedb.com/) community.